wiseman-timelord/MaNTella-Launcher/README.md

 3. Concise, optimized and streamlined, prompts for config.ini, with stated charater limit on consolidation. follow, offended, forgiven were removed, as they didnt work in vanilla when tested.

 # Preview
-- Menu is shaping up like this...
+- Next version is shaping up like this...
 ```
 ==============================================================================
                    Mantella xVASynth, Optimizer / Launcher